Unboxed-Software/solana-course/content/transfer-hook.md

 To sync your program key with the one in the `Anchor.toml` and the declared program id in the `programs/transfer-hook/src/lib.rs` file.

-Lastly set your developer keypair path in `Anchor.toml` if you don't want to use the default location.
+Now set your developer keypair path in `Anchor.toml` if you don't want to use the default location.

 ```toml
 [provider]